yufeizhao/yufeizhao.github.io/a34/index.md

 ## Course description

-18.A34 is a seminar intended for students who enjoy solving challenging mathematical problems and who are interested in learning various techniques and background information useful for problem solving.
-Much (but not all) of the seminar will be geared toward preparing for the Putnam Competition.
+18.A34 is a seminar intended for students who enjoy solving challenging mathematical problems, and to prepare students for the Putnam Competition.

 **[William Lowell Putnam Mathematics Competition](http://math.scu.edu/putnam/):** The Putnam Competition is an annual mathematics contest for undergraduates in the USA and Canada.
 This year it will be held Saturday, December 1, 2018.
 **All students officially registered in the class are required to participate in the competition.**

 **Grading.** Based on homework and in-class presentations.
-Beyond grading for correctness, the grader may deduct points or grant bonus points based on the elegance of the solution and clarity of the writing.
-Class attendance is required.
-Please email me in advance if you cannot make it to class.
+Beyond grading for correctness, the grader may deduct points or grant bonus points based on the elegance of the solution and clarity of the writing. **Class attendance is required.** Please email me in advance if you cannot make it to class.
 Too many unexcused absences is cause for concern.

 **Listeners.** MIT students who are not officially enrolled in the subject are welcome to sit in and participate, but should not hand in homework.